 Believing all things come from God lays the foundation for biblical thanksgiving.
 “For from him and through him and to him are all things.
 To him be the glory forever” (Rom.
 11:36).
 God is the source of our gifts and the object of our gratitude.
 Thanksgiving begins and ends with Him.
 A God-centered life produces a praise-filled life.

 Gratitude and Humility

 As we experience self-forgetfulness, our hearts find the space to wonder and worship at the sight of God.
 It just takes us getting out of the way to make room (John 3:30).
-As we give more time to recognize and reflect on God, it leads to joy in Him.
+As we then recognize and reflect on God, it leads to joy in Him.

 In Matthew 7:9–11, Jesus moves from the lesser to the greater.
 If fallen parents know how to provide what their kids need, how much more does God provide for us?
 His heart abounds with the generosity of a kind Father concerned with our provision and our pleasure.
 “Every good and perfect gift is from above” (James 1:17).
 Not some gifts, but every gift comes from God.
 He’s over-the-top gracious and generous.

 God not only knows what we need, but He knows when we need it and how to give it.
 When we give thanks, we move from gratitude for a gift to gratitude for the Giver.